mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/install/install-airgapped/index.md

 This will configure containerd with the provided credentials.
 The presence of `default: true` also instructs Konvoy to configure [containerd mirrors][containerd_mirrors] with all the repositories of the images that are used during installation.
-The file `images.json` contains the full list of images.
+The file `images.json` contains the full list of images, and the corresponding image tars will be located in the `images/` directory in the air-gapped distribution.

 The values for `imageRegistries` can also be specified as environment variables, for example when the file contains `password: ${REGISTRY_PASSWORD}`, the value of `password` will be set to what `REGISTRY_PASSWORD` is in your environment.
 You are also able to not substitute a value from your environment by escaping it with a `$` prefix, for example `$${SHOULD_NOT_SUBSTITUTE}`.